sakul-thakuri-kr/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/kubernetes/kubernetes.md

 ### Time Chaos

-Time Chaos is a Kubernetes pod-level fault that introduces controlled time offsets to disrupt the system time of the target pod
+Time Chaos is a Kubernetes pod-level fault that introduces controlled time offsets to disrupt the system time of the target pod.

 - It can test the application's resilience for invalid system time.